-200 3.2 Signal evolution
+3.2 Signal evolution

 Figure 5.
-Temporal overview of the triggered avalanche from 10.02.202210 February 2022 09:01 (UTC). a) Strain rate plot including explosion (E) and two avalanche signals (S for the small event and M for the main event).
+Temporal overview of the triggered avalanche from 10 February 2022 09:01 (UTC). a) Strain rate plot including explosion (E) and two avalanche signals (S for the small event and M for the main event).
 For reference, the time difference between the explosion and the two main signals is added (45.2 s for M, 36.4 s for S).
-Blue-shaded areas highlight the channels that are used to compute the stacked PSD spectrum plots shown in c) and d).
-A highpass filter (third order Butterworth) with a cutoff frequency of 0.5 Hz was used to suppress low frequency channel noise. b) STA/LTA in 20-50 20 - 50 Hz band (short window: 1 s, long window: 10 s).
+Blue-shaded areas highlight the channels that are used to compute the stacked spectrum plots shown in c) and d).
+A highpass filter (third order Butterworth) with a cutoff frequency of 0.5 Hz was used to suppress low frequency channel noise. b) STA/LTA in 20 - 50 Hz band (short window: 1 s, long window: 10 s).
 Explosion (E) and two avalanche signals (S and M) are highlighted as in a).
-Precursor activity before the strong signal onsets is encircled in white. (c) and (d) Stacked PSD spectra spectrograms for the two channel ranges indicated in (a).
+Precursor activity before the strong signal onsets is encircled in white. (c) and (d) Stacked spectrograms for the two channel ranges indicated in (a).
 The time intervals between the explosion and the start of precursor activity, as well as between the explosion and the strong signal onsets (onsets are labeled with M and S, respectively), are shown with white brackets, along with the corresponding time differences.
 Precursor activity occurring before the strong signal onsets is encircled in white.

 Figure 6.
-Temporal overview of the triggered avalanche from 10.04.202210 April 2022 14:59 (UTC). a) Strain rate plot including explosion (E) and two avalanche signals (S for the small event and M for the main event).
+Temporal overview of the triggered avalanche from 10 April 2022 14:59 (UTC). a) Strain rate plot including explosion (E) and two avalanche signals (S for the small event and M for the main event).
 For reference, the time difference between the explosion and the two main signals is added (40.4 s for M, 46.4 s for S).
-Blue-shaded areas highlight the channels that are used to compute the stacked PSD spectrum plots shown in c) and d).
-A highpass filter (third order Butterworth) with a cutoff frequency of 0.5 Hz was used to suppress low frequency channel noise. b) STA/LTA in 20-50-20 - 50 Hz band (short window: 1 s, long window: 10 s).
+Blue-shaded areas highlight the channels that are used to compute the stacked spectrum plots shown in c) and d).
+A highpass filter (third order Butterworth) with a cutoff frequency of 0.5 Hz was used to suppress low frequency channel noise. b) STA/LTA in 20 - 50 Hz band (short window: 1 s, long window: 10 s).
 Explosion (E) and two avalanche signals (S and M) are highlighted as in a).
-Precursor activity before the strong signal onsets is encircled in white. (c) and (d) Stacked PSD spectra spectrograms for the two channel ranges indicated in (a).
+Precursor activity before the strong signal onsets is encircled in white. (c) and (d) Stacked spectrograms for the two channel ranges indicated in (a).
 The time intervals between the explosion and the start of precursor activity, as well as between the explosion and the strong signal onsets (onsets are labeled with M and S, respectively), are shown with white brackets, along with the corresponding time differences.
 Precursor activity occurring before the strong signal onsets is encircled in white.

 In this section, we present a more detailed analysis of the two largest triggered avalanches (both reached the road), focusing on their time evolution and signal characteristics.

-The analysis involves the computation of the Short Time Average over Long Time Average (STA/LTA) and Power Spectral Density (PSD).
-The STA/LTA was calculated using a frequency band of The data is bandpass-filtered (20 - 50 Hzwhere the snow avalanche signal is the most prominent.
-We used a short window length), after which the STA/LTA is computed using window lengths of 1 second and a long window length of (STA) and 10 seconds (LTA).
-In this case, the window lengths for the STA and LTA were chosen to effectively capture the onset of avalanche signals, including short, "spiky" impulsive events, such as those encircled in blue in Figure 2b.
-The power spectral density (PSD)
+150 The data is bandpass-filtered (20 - 50 Hz), after which the STA/LTA is computed using window lengths of 1 second (STA) and 10 seconds (LTA).
+In this case, the window lengths for the STA and LTA were chosen to effectively capture the onset of avalanche signals, including short, impulsive events, such as those encircled in blue in Figure 2b.

 The spectra were calculated using a windowed Fast Fourier transform with Hanning windows of 0.5 s duration and 50% overlap.
-The PSD is

-The spectrogram is calculated for each channel individually, then stacked within the regions of avalanche activity and normalized by the number of stacked tracesfor comparison purposes.
-Figure 5 illustrates the time evolution of the avalanche triggered on February 10, 2022.
-February 2022 09:01 (UTC).
+The spectrogram is calculated for each channel individually, then stacked within the regions of avalanche activity and normalized by the number of stacked traces.
+Figure 5 illustrates the time evolution of the avalanche triggered on 10 February 2022 09:01 (UTC).